mehtapinal/drata/README.md

-# drata
+# Dear Team Drata

-To better understand the reasons for developing a QA program(`assingnment-1.md), you can refer to the assumptions outlined in the `assumptions.md`
+To better understand the reasons for developing a QA program(`assingnment-1.md`), you can refer to the assumptions outlined in the `assumptions.md`